 Did you know there are over 6,000 craft breweries in the United States alone?
 And the phenomenon is global.
-People want good beer; artisanal, hand-crafted beers made with love and not by an automated factory that pushes millions of insipid beers to the market every day; people want flavor.
+People want good beer; artisanal, hand-crafted beers made with love and not by an automated factory that pushes millions of watery beers to the market every day; people want flavor.

 Let’s start by saying that the best-selling beer style in the world is the American Lager (closely followed by light versions.)

-You know them well: Budweiser, Miller High Life, and Coors are prominent examples, but they’re not on our list today because, as people learn more about the technical nuances and beauty of craft beers, at least we hope, the popular beer style will fall out of favor.
+You know them well: Budweiser, Miller High Life, and Coors are prominent examples, but they’re not on our list today because, as people learn more about the technical nuances and beauty of craft beers, at least we hope, the famous beer style will fall out of favor.

-IPAs are top-fermented beers (fermented with aromatic-enhancing Ale yeasts) that stand out for the high amounts of American, or New World hops added to the beer.
+IPAs are top-fermented beers (fermented with aromatic-enhancing Ale yeasts) that stand out for the high amounts of American or New World hops added to the beer.

 Hops make IPAs incredibly aromatic.
 Pine nut aromas and tropical fruit scents like guava and citrus jump from the glass.
-The otherwise clear beer has a bitter profile thanks to the hops.
+The otherwise clear beer has a bitter profile, thanks to the hops.

 A classic beer style with a natural balance between hop and malt aromas.
-Also, top-fermented, pale ales are more approachable than IPAs; this is the type of beer that you can enjoy all day.
+Also, top-fermented, pale ales are more approachable than IPAs; this is the type of beer you can enjoy all day.

 With an average, toned-down alcohol strength, a clean profile, and an easy-to-drink personality, this is the craft brewers’ answer to the industrial lagers.
 Often golden, pale ales have a rich palate and are creamy compared to lagers.

 Today, technically, the only difference between Porters and Stouts is the type of barley used.
-Stouts are made from unmalted grains, while Porters are based on malted barley, a small, but significant difference.
+Stouts are made from unmalted grains, while Porters are based on malted barley, a small but significant difference.
 For beer drinkers, the preference usually goes to one or the other.

 Wild & Sour Ales